HughKeenan/project-game/README.md

 [Organisational-Flowchart](documentation/diagrams/navigation_flowchart.pdf)

 There is a difference visible between the flowchart and wireframes and what was deployed.
 The differences in layout were decided on because the current layout was found to be as easy to read as the inital proposal, and required less adjustment for smaller and larger screen sizes, resulting in a more consistent layout.
 The proposed feature that would have allowed users to post and edit threads of their own was implemented but had to be removed from the project due to time constraints.
-Ongoing difficulties implementing the update and delete functionality caused significant delays and the feature had to be scrapped to ensure and MVP would be deployed.
+Ongoing difficulties implementing the update and delete functionality caused significant delays and the feature had to be scrapped to ensure an MVP would be deployed.

 ## Information Architecture
 ### ERD